 How to Make

-These chocolate pecan turtles and easy and fun to make.
+These chocolate pecan turtles are easy and fun to make.
 Just follow these simple steps.

 STEP 1: Place pitted dates and almond butter in a food processor.
 Mix/pulse on high until a large ball is formed.